naninovel/docs/docs/guide/characters.md

 Following video guide covers creating and configuring diced sprite atlas, adding new diced character based on the created atlas and controlling the character from a naninovel script.

 ![](https://www.youtube.com/watch?v=6PdOAOsnhio)

+For more information on available dicing options and usage examples, refer to the extension docs: https://dicing.elringus.me/guide/unity.

 ## Layered Characters